 The project scope has remained the same.
 The expenditures and schedule projections shown in Block B are based on information provided by the developer.
+Design and construction will be performed by the developer under a System Extension Permit.
 The estimated completion date is developer dependent.
 The project name was changed from Karington to Southlake at the request of the developer.
 No WSSC rate supported debt will be used for this project.